joelparkerhenderson/architecture-decision-record/README.md

       vi database.txt

 3. Write anything you want in the ADR.
-See the templates in this repo for ideas.
+See the templates in this repository for ideas.

+4. Commit the ADR to your git repo

 ## ADR file name conventions